drriteshk/project/exampleSite/content/Terms and Conditions/index.md

 +++
 Introduction

-Welcome to Doctorwriting (“Company”, “we”, “our”, “us”)!
+Welcome to Tutiontech (“Company”, “we”, “our”, “us”)!

-These Terms of Service (“Terms”, “Terms of Service”) govern your use of our website located at [https://doctorwriting.com/](https://doctorwriting.com/ "https://doctorwriting.com/") (together or individually “Service”) operated by Doctorwriting.
+These Terms of Service (“Terms”, “Terms of Service”) govern your use of our website located at [https://tutiontech.com/](https://tutiontech.com/ "https://tutiontech.com/") (together or individually “Service”) operated by Tutiontech.

 Our Privacy Policy also governs your use of our Service and explains how we collect, safeguard, and disclose information that results from your use of our web pages.